Sreek-24/AtliQ_Hospitality_Analysis_PowerBI/README.md

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/6bdce94a-54c2-4edc-8c46-c91fc8030bf3/26ccf74cd25dbb77778b?experience=power-bi

 ## Problem Statement

-AtliQo is one of the leading telecom providers in India and launched it’s 5G plans in May 2022 along with other telecom providers.
+Atliq Grands owns multiple five-star hotels across India.
+They have been in the hospitality industry for the past 20 years.
+Due to strategic moves from other competitors and ineffective decision-making in management, Atliq Grands are losing its market share and revenue in the luxury/business hotels category.
+As a strategic move, the managing director of Atliq Grands wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.
+However, they do not have an in-house data analytics team to provide them with these insights.

-However, the management noticed a decline in their active users and revenue growth post 5G launch in May 2022.
-Atliqo’s business director requested their analytics team to provide a comparison report of KPIs between pre and post-periods of the 5G launch.
-The management is keen to compare the performance between these periods and get insights which would enable them to make informed decisions to recover their active user rate and other key metrics.
-They also wonder if they can optimize their internet plans to get more active users.
-Peter Pandey, a junior data analyst is assigned to this task.
+Their revenue management team had decided to hire a 3rd party service provider to provide them insights from their historical data.

-##  Task:
+## Task List
-Imagine yourself as Peter Pandey and perform the following task
+You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
+You can download all relevant documents from the download section.

-Create the comparison report based on the mock-up provided.
-Please note the mock-up is created by a business user who has a minimal idea about dashboarding.
-Hence you need to represent the insights in a much better way
+Create the metrics according to the metric list.
-The target audience of this dashboard is top-level management - hence the dashboard should be self-explanatory and easy to understand
+Create a dashboard according to the mock-up provided by stakeholders.
-Create relevant insights not provided in the metric list/mock-up dashboard to support the cause.
+Create relevant insights that are not provided in the metric list/mock-up dashboard

 ## Data Model

  ![Data Model](https://github.com/user-attachments/assets/a8dcfbf3-16d0-4ba8-a8cf-a0bed91a6949)

 ## Dashboard Design

  ![Dashboard Design](https://github.com/user-attachments/assets/43eb8c68-c00c-432d-864d-a12d920a1344)

 ## Steps followed